chrstdanne/Rats-Syntax-Highlighting/README.md

 ###Installation instructions
 To install the package in Sublime Text,
 - unzip the Rats.tar.gz file contained in this directory and copy it into your packages directory.
-- If you do not know where your package directory is located, hit Crtl+ to open the console in Sublime Text to get the path.
+- If you do not know where your package directory is located, hit Crtl+ to open the console in Sublime Text and type ``sublime.packages_path()`` to get the path.
 - Close and re-open Sublime Text and Rats should show up under View -> Syntax